Human Rights

 Human rights due diligence schedule (planned)

-• Outside of Japan: addressing human rights issues
+- Outside of Japan: address human rights issues

 Respecting human rights in the supply chain